Get-Your/Get-Your/README.md

     psql --host=<hostname> --port=5432 --username=<admin_user> --dbname=postgres --command="CREATE DATABASE <database_name>;"

+### Populating the Database
+> ![IMPORTANT]
+> [Creating a Database](#creating-a-database) must be completed before starting this section

+In order to execute the subsequent steps in this section, the database structure must exist (namely the `public` and `reporting` schemas).
+For a fresh setup, continue with the steps below; if transferring data from a different (previously-setup) database, use the [transferring database](#transferring-between-databases) subsection.

+1. Run Django migrations against the target database, \<database_name\> (from [Creating a Database](#creating-a-database))

+> ![NOTE]
+> The following steps are manual SQL scripts for the reporting/analytics setup.
+See [Reporting Data Store Setup](#reporting-data-store-setup) for details

+2. In the target database, create a new schema `reporting`.
+This will be used specifically for data reporting by the analyst user (created below)

+        CREATE SCHEMA reporting;

+    > [!NOTE]
+    > The `analyst_role` will be given read permissions only to this newly-created schema (in [Set Up Database Users](#set-up-database-users), below)

+3. Create the materialized views in the `reporting` schema

+    > [!IMPORTANT]
+    > These views are created from the Get-Your v6.0.5 data model

+        -- The app_user view ignores first_name, last_name, email, password, and phone_number
+        -- and is_active??
+        CREATE MATERIALIZED VIEW vw_app_user AS
+        SELECT id,
+            last_login,
+            is_superuser,
+            is_staff,
+            -- is_active,
+            date_joined,
+            has_viewed_dashboard,
+            is_archived,
+            is_updated,
+            last_renewal_action,
+            last_completed_at,
+            last_action_notification_at
+        FROM public.app_user;

+        -- The app_userhist view ignores historical_values
+        CREATE MATERIALIZED VIEW vw_app_userhist AS
+        SELECT
+            id,
+            created,
+            user_id
+        FROM public.app_userhist;

+        CREATE MATERIALIZED VIEW vw_app_addressrd AS
+        SELECT *
+        FROM public.app_addressrd;

+        CREATE MATERIALIZED VIEW vw_app_addresshist AS
+        SELECT *
+        FROM public.app_addresshist;

+        CREATE MATERIALIZED VIEW vw_app_eligibilityprogram AS
+        SELECT *
+        FROM public.app_eligibilityprogram;

+        CREATE MATERIALIZED VIEW vw_app_eligibilityprogramhist AS
+        SELECT *
+        FROM public.app_eligibilityprogramhist;

+        CREATE MATERIALIZED VIEW vw_app_eligibilityprogramrd AS
+        SELECT *
+        FROM public.app_eligibilityprogramrd;

+        CREATE MATERIALIZED VIEW vw_app_feedback AS
+        SELECT *
+        FROM public.app_feedback;

+        CREATE MATERIALIZED VIEW vw_app_household AS
+        SELECT *
+        FROM public.app_household;

+        CREATE MATERIALIZED VIEW vw_app_householdhist AS
+        SELECT *
+        FROM public.app_householdhist;

+        -- The app_householdmembers view ignores household_info
+        CREATE MATERIALIZED VIEW vw_app_householdmembers AS
+        SELECT
+            created_at,
+            modified_at,
+            user_id,
+            is_updated
+        FROM public.app_householdmembers;

+        -- The app_householdmembershist view ignores historical_values
+        CREATE MATERIALIZED VIEW vw_app_householdmembershist AS
+        SELECT
+            id,
+            created,
+            user_id
+        FROM public.app_householdmembershist;

+        CREATE MATERIALIZED VIEW vw_app_iqprogram AS
+        SELECT *
+        FROM public.app_iqprogram;

+        CREATE MATERIALIZED VIEW vw_app_iqprogramhist AS
+        SELECT *
+        FROM public.app_iqprogramhist;

+        CREATE MATERIALIZED VIEW vw_app_iqprogramrd AS
+        SELECT *
+        FROM public.app_iqprogramrd;

+        -- Create a 'metadata' view to give details about the views (this should be updated last, after all other updates are successful)
+        -- last_refreshed will show a timestamp when the updates were last run CREATE MATERIALIZED VIEW vw_metadata AS
+        SELECT
+            now() as "last_refreshed";

+4. Periodically update the data in the materialized views (preferably on a schedule)

+        -- Find all materialized views that were created in the previous step (except vw_metadata; see below for explanation) SELECT matviewname
+        FROM pg_matviews
+        WHERE schemaname = 'reporting'
+        AND matviewname != 'vw_metadata'
+        ORDER BY matviewname;

+        -- Update each non-metadata view (found via the previous query) REFRESH MATERIALIZED VIEW <view name>;

+        -- Finally, update the metadata view.
+This is completed last so that any errors will interrupt the process and keep the metadata from updating
+        REFRESH MATERIALIZED VIEW vw_metadata;

-### Transferring Between Databases
+#### Transferring Between Databases
 During the setup phase, there was much experimentation of Azure instance types; Azure tenant selection; and database naming conventions before settling on the final version, so transferring structure and data was necessary.
 The following code can be used to transfer existing data to the new database.

-If there isn't yet existing data, just run Django migrations to the new \<database_name\>.

 > If the same users aren't present in the target database as there are in the source, the `pg_restore` command will throw errors.
 To ignore object owners specified in the backup file and instead use the input username as the owner of all objects, add the flag `--no-owner` to the `pg_restore` command. **This is not recommended because the permissions structure for Get-Your is strictly defined.**